democracyworks/hand-collection-to-vip/README_Polling_Place.md

 # Program Overview   |   Polling Place Hand Collection 2018
 ###### Voting Information Project (VIP) Version 5.1

-Program takes hand-collected state data related to polling place locations, standardizes the data, and outputs the data in a format that can be read by the VIP Dashboard.
+Program matches TargetSmart data with hand-collected polling place data, standardizes the data, and outputs the data in a format that can be read by the VIP Dashboard.
 The data was collected by the Democracy Works VIP Outreach Team.

 States Processed in 2018:
 ME, MT, NH, TN, TX, SD, AZ (Pima), FL (Bay, Osceola, St Lucie)